 - If someone takes the parking spot you reserved for your moving van, call the Boston Police Department at 617-343-4911.

 - Check how to get rid of your old couch, TV, moving boxes, and more with our household waste lookup.

 DO I NEED A MOVING DAY PARKING PERMIT?

 Yes, if you plan to use a moving truck or a van, we recommend getting the one-day (7 a.m.- 5 p.m.) permit.
 It’s a courtesy to your new neighbors, you avoid parking tickets, and you're guaranteed a parking spot.

 APPLICATION AND FEES

 The typical fee is $80 to $120.
 You can pay by check, money order, or a Visa, Mastercard, or Discover debit or credit card.
-To apply in person, visit Public Works in Room 721 at City Hall, Monday through Friday from 9 a.m. - 5 p.m.
+To apply in person, you'll need to visit the Transportation and Public Works departments at City Hall.
+Learn more about the in-person permit process.